-It was disappointing to realize that God was not calling me to the Priesthood at this time, but in fact was filling my head and heart with knowledge and experience to combine with my own mystical moments in preparation for another task.
-I am working on both a Spiritual Guide and a Young Adult novel that answers that call… spinning everything I’ve heard from him into a powerful message that I believe will also resonate with the lonely and abandoned youth I know well in my daily online life.
+It was disappointing to realize that God was not calling me to the Priesthood at that time, but in fact was filling my head and heart with knowledge and experience to combine with my own mystical moments in preparation for another task.
+Instead I worked as a mentor.. spinning everything I’ve heard from him into a powerful message that I believe will also resonate with the lonely and abandoned youth and listening to the stories that pour forth from wounded soldiers and veterans I know well in my daily online life.

 I love poetry and listen to a daily podcast called “The Writer’s Almanac” by Garrison Keillor to hear new stuff.
 Sometimes I might mention a poem I hear there.
 Or I might publish one of my own.

 I had a near death experience as a child of 9, a drowning, and it has influenced my life in many ways.
-The book I mentioned that I am writing will address some of that experience.
+I care deeply about justice, have no fear of death and love God above all.